Dr Peter A. Thompson

 Biography

-After studying at Oxford for my undergraduate degree in Classical Archaeology and Ancient History, followed by my MPhil degree in Classical Archaeology, I moved to New York to pursue my PhD at NYU鈥檚 Institute of Fine Arts in 2019.
-Since then, I have held multiple research and travel fellowships, including Regular Membership and a subsequent Kress predoctoral fellowship at the American School of Classical Studies at Athens.
+After studying at Oxford for my undergraduate degree in Classical Archaeology and Ancient History, followed by my MPhil degree in Classical Archaeology, I moved to New York and received my PhD from New York University鈥檚 Institute of Fine Arts in 2026.
+As a doctoral student I held a number of research and travel fellowships, including Regular Membership and a subsequent Kress Foundation predoctoral fellowship at the American School of Classical Studies at Athens.
 I have worked in curatorial and research roles at various museums in Oxford, Cambridge, Athens, and New York, and alongside this lectureship at 好色先生TV鈥檚 I hold the position of Assistant Curator of Classical Archaeology at the Ashmolean Museum.

 Teaching